DevExpress-Examples/pdf-document-api-add-graphics-to-landscape-and-portrait-pages/Readme.md

 * [Program.cs](./CS/CreateGraphics/Program.cs) (VB: [Program.vb](./VB/CreateGraphics/Program.vb))
 <!-- default file list end -->
-# How to create graphics in a document with landscape and portrait page orientations
+# PDF Document API - Create Graphics in a Document with Landscape and Portrait Page Orientations

 This example shows how to add text to the top left and bottom right of a page in a document with landscape and portrait pages.